Health Indicator Report of Cesarean delivery among low risk women with no prior births

-- Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health
+- Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health and Human Services

-- U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC)
+- National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention

 Data Interpretation Issues"Low risk" refers to women giving birth whose baby is full term (37 weeks or greater), singleton (not a twin or other multiple-fetus pregnancy), and in the vertex or head down position.
-By framing the data in this way, eliminating higher risk pregnancies which are more likely to require cesarean delivery, we can more accurately reflect increases in cesarean rates for women who have the least medical likelihood of needing a surgical delivery.
-The CDC defines "low risk cesarean delivery" as a cesarean delivery among term (37 or more completed weeks), singleton, vertex (head first) births to women giving birth for the first time.
-This is a subset of the above definition.
-The newer 2003 birth certificate form was adopted for use in Utah beginning in 2009, which renders data from 2008 and earlier not comparable to data from 2009 and later.
+By framing the data in this way, eliminating higher risk pregnancies that are more likely to require a cesarean delivery, we can more accurately reflect increases in cesarean rates for women who have the least medical likelihood of needing a surgical delivery.

 DefinitionA cesarean delivery is a surgical procedure in which a fetus is delivered through an incision in the mother's abdomen and uterus.

-NumeratorNumber of cesarean deliveries for low risk women (with full term, single, head down baby)
+NumeratorNumber of cesarean deliveries among low risk women (with full term, single, head down baby) with no prior births

-DenominatorNumber of live births to low risk women (with full term, single, head down baby)
+DenominatorNumber of live births to low risk women (with full term, single, head down baby) with no prior births

 Healthy People Objective MICH-7.1:Reduce cesarean births among low-risk women with no prior cesarean births